Resolute desk: Replicas

 The first successful replica of the Resolute desk was commissioned in 1978 for a permanent display at the John F. Kennedy Presidential Library in Boston, Massachusetts.
 To build the replica, Robert C. Whitley, an American woodworker, spent three days measuring and photographing the original desk.
 This was done in the Oval Office while President Jimmy Carter was away in Germany.
 The replica desk took almost a full year to complete and is still found at the Kennedy Library.

 Six presidential libraries display replicas of the Resolute desk.
 Besides the Kennedy Library, the Clinton Presidential Center in Little Rock, Arkansas, the George W. Bush Presidential Center in University Park, Texas, the Jimmy Carter Library and Museum in Atlanta, Georgia, the Ronald Reagan Presidential Library and Museum in Simi Valley, California, and the Rutherford B. Hayes Presidential Center, in Fremont, Ohio, all display a reproduction of the Resolute desk.

 Other museums and libraries also display replica Resolute desks.
 These include the New-York Historical Society's recreation of Reagan's Oval Office in New York City, The Presidents Hall of Fame in Clermont, Florida, the Treehouse Children's Museum in Ogden, Utah, the Star Spangled Center at The Magic House in Kirkwood, Missouri, the American Village Citizenship Trust in Montevallo, Alabama, and the George and Barbara Bush Center at the University of New England in Biddeford, Maine.
 A replica of the plaque affixed to the Resolute desk is displayed by the Kane Historic Preservation Society in Kane, Pennsylvania.

 Other tourist attractions across the United States exhibit replica Resolute desks.
 These include Madame Tussauds museums in Washington, D.C., Hollywood, Las Vegas, and New York.
 The Rogue Valley International–Medford Airport has an Oval Office meeting facility featuring a smaller replica of the Resolute desk, and Conservative Grounds, a Donald Trump-themed coffee shop in Largo, Florida, has a replica Oval Office and Resolute desk in the back of the store.
-A disproportioned replica of the Resolute desk is on display in the Mar-a-Lago lobby.

 Several private houses and replica Oval Offices display copies of the Resolute desk, including the Ron Wade House in Longview, Texas, a 10,000-square-foot home in Kirtland Hills, Ohio, and Norton Manor, the Potomac, Maryland home of Frank Islam.